finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

 # **create_calendar**
 > Calendar create_calendar(create_calendar_request)

-[BETA] Create a calendar in its generic form
+[BETA] CreateCalendar: Create a calendar in its generic form

 Create a calendar in a generic form which can be used to store date events.